RESEARCHERS

 For more information see the Auto-editing conditions of the main commercial publishers.

-Go to the website of the specific magazine and consult the sections Right poleices, Usage permissions, Transfer of copyright agreement or similar and consult the model contract.
+You must go to the website of the specific magazine and consult the Right policies, Usage permissions, Transfer of copyright agreement or similar sections and consult the model contract.

 For more information consult the Auto-editing conditions of the main commercial publishers.